jbouduin/ngx-translate-extract/README.md

-This is a copy of a great library by Biesbjerg.
+This is a copy of a great library by Biesbjerg with small adaptation to my own need.
 (But the original Beisbjerg's library is unfortunately no longer being developed)

-Following has been changed:
-* The __marker__ (@biesbjerg/ngx-translate-extract-marker) is now incorporated into this library
-* a __enumMarker__ has been added (a quick and dirty implementation that suits my needs)

 # ngx-translate-extract